Installing VMware vSphere with VMware Tanzu#

 7. Use the commands to see your cluster’s existing nodes and pods.

-kubectl get nodes kubectl get pods -A
+2kubectl get pods -A

-Step #2: Create a GPU Accelerated TKG Cluster
+Step #2: Create a GPU Accelerated TKG Cluster#

 We will create a YAML file to create a GPU-accelerated cluster within this document.
 This file contains the new TKG Cluster Name, the previously specified Supervisor Namespace, and the VM class.